angelaanjorin/Hair-Hotty/TESTING.md

 | Returns Page               | Yes      | Click opens the dropdown answers to the Return Questions | colour change on click | Pass | N/A |
 | About Us                   | Yes      | Click social media links | Opens the relevant links on click | Pass | N/A |
 | Privacy Policy             | Yes      | Click the links in text  | Opens all links on click | Pass | N/A |

+<a href="#top">Back to the top.</a>

+### Backend/Admin Panel
+* I have tested the Admin Panel repeatedly since the start of the project development.
+All the models are working without issues.
+  I have created, deleted, and updated data in all models without errors.
+The models have the behavior expected for what they were built for.
+* Whenever a user submits a post the Superuser has to approve it before it will be displayed on the website.
+This functionality is working without issues.
+The comments to the posts are visible and editable as well.
+* Through the admin I can add products and edit and delete them.
+* The orders are visible at the backend with CRUD functionality.
+* The reviews are visible with CRUD functionality.
+* The wishlist is visible and the person it belongs to as well.
+* The profile information of all the users are visible.
+* The email addresses are also visible of all users.
+* The users have a seperate section due to allauth, where the admin can give them differnt permissions to the site.

 ### Browser Compatibility